Ruila/note-memo/docs/Performance/performance-improve-website-performance.md

 Web page designs are getting richer and richer, which means more scripts, stylesheets, images, and Flash in the page.

-A first-time visitor to your page may have to make several HTTP requests, but by using the Expires header you make those components cacheable.
+A first-time visitor to your page may have to make several HTTP requests, but by using **the Expires header you make those components cacheable**.

 This avoids unnecessary HTTP requests on subsequent page views.